force1267/force-logger/README.md

 flog.search(options)

-// returns an array of saved log objects that have all of options.tags and non of option.nots
+// returns an array of saved log objects that have all of options.tags and non of options.nots

 _search will be updated with more features_

-change log:
+_Change log:_

 1.1.2: